 Illaoi and the vessels she creates spawn tentacles on nearby impassible terrain.
 Tentacles swing at spirits, vessels, and victims of Illaoi's Harsh Lesson, dealing physical damage to enemies hit.

 The entire kit of Illaoi revolves around her passive.
 It doesn't do anything by itself but to spawn tentacles on nearby walls (if there aren't any); she spawns them every ~15 seconds (it's 20-12 seconds based on level) and their positioning is crucial for Illaoi, one tentacle too far away and it could cost the entire laning phase.
 Positioning will be explained here.
+If you can't summon any tentacle because there isn't enough space, then Illaoi will store up to two of them until you can spawn another one.

 Q: Tentacle Smash